 When activating a test, you must provide a userId.
 Normally, we use the userId to randomize which bucket to respond with.
 When QA testing, you should check the behavior of each variation.
 There are two options you can use to tell Optimizely to skip the randomized bucketing and return a specific bucket: forced bucketing and whitelisting.
 Both of these methods require the test to be running, so start the test in a staging environment.
 If you can't use Environments, you can start your test with 0% of traffic allocated to it and use these methods for testing.

 - Start your test in a non-production environment.

 - Force yourself into each experience using either forced bucketing or whitelisting.

-- If you don’t see the variation or event tracking you’d expect, troubleshoot by increasing the log level and consulting your error handler to debug.
+- If step 4 doesn’t produce the results you expected, troubleshoot by increasing the log level and consulting your error handler to debug.

-- Repeat steps 2 and 3 for each variation of your test.
+- Repeat steps 2 through 5 for each variation of your test.